What did vc's invest in during 2022?

 - Doodles (NFT collection) raised $54M at a $704M valuation

-Previously, NFT companies/collections used secondary drops as a means to rake in more capital, or relied solely on royalties.
-Leveraging your NFT brand to raise a funding round is definitely an interesting development, and I’m curious to see if this will become a regular thing.
+NFT companies/collections typically used secondary drops as a means to rake in more capital, or relied solely on royalties.
+Leveraging your NFT brand to raise a funding round is definitely an interesting development, and I’m curious to see if this will become a regular occurence.

-It’s helpful to keep an eye on what the big venture capital firms are investing in, because these investments often lead to important innovations in their respective fields.
+It’s helpful to keep an eye on what the big venture capital firms are investing in.
+Why?
+Because VC investments often lead to important innovations in their respective fields.

-By keeping tabs on what the firms are funding, we can see which companies will likely be making waves in their respective industries.
-It’s also useful to know the amounts invested in each company; this helps us get a sense of how much capital is being poured into different areas of research and development.
+By keeping tabs on what the firms are funding, you see which companies are likely to make waves in their respective industries.
+You should also keep track of the funding amounts for each company.
+Doing that gives you a sense of how much capital VC’s pour into different areas of research and development.

 Which projects have you been following?
 Which ones are you most excited about?
-Any that I missed that are worth mentioning?
-Let me know👇
+Any that I missed that are worth mentioning? @ me on Twitter

 Nillion is a highly ambitious infrastructure project which, if it succeeds, can have a huge impact on web3, as well as outside of web3